Updated November 2017

 Absorbent mesh upper

 's proprietary outsole digs into terrains of all sorts, gobbling up the rough stuff without flinching.
-They're comfortable, too, keeping our feet fresh mile after mile, even when picking up the pace to jog a handful of miles.
+They're comfortable, too, keeping our feet fresh mile after mile, even when picking up the pace to jog a few of miles.
 Its ability to switch between long hikes and trail running makes it an excellent choice if you want to do both, and for trips with a single pair of shoes, this is the one.

 Best Bang for the Buck